 - Thrombocytopenia, or low levels of platelets in the blood

 These are not all the possible side effects of Tysabri.
-Patients should talk to their doctor about what to expect with treatment with Tysabri.
+Talk to your doctor about what to expect when taking Tysabri.
+You also should call your doctor if you have any changes that concern you when taking Tysabri.

 Things to know about Tysabri

-For more information, read the full prescribing information for Tysabri.
+For more information, read the full prescribing information of Tysabri.